FidoMeta Price Hits $0.0127 on Major Exchanges (FMC)

-FidoMeta (FMC) traded flat against the US dollar during the twenty-four hour period ending at 19:00 PM Eastern on April 3rd.
-One FidoMeta token can currently be purchased for about $0.0127 or 0.00000074 BTC on major exchanges.
-In the last week, FidoMeta has traded up 0% against the US dollar.
-FidoMeta has a market cap of $191.13 million and approximately $0.73 worth of FidoMeta was traded on exchanges in the last day.
+FidoMeta (FMC) traded flat against the dollar during the 1 day period ending at 20:00 PM E.T. on April 4th.
+One FidoMeta token can currently be bought for $0.0127 or 0.00000074 BTC on popular cryptocurrency exchanges.
+In the last seven days, FidoMeta has traded 0% higher against the dollar.
+FidoMeta has a market cap of $191.13 million and approximately $0.73 worth of FidoMeta was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.